NC MACHINE PART PROGRAMMING METHODS

 Punch the tape and validate the program.

-Entering the commands into the controller is typically done using a menu-driven procedure in which the operator responds to questions posed by the NC system about the job to be processed.
-In this interactive mode used facilitate the process, the system queries the operator about the details of the machining job so that the operator types in the program, responding to the sequence of questions.
+Entering the programming commands into the controller is typically done using a menu-driven procedure in which the operator responds to questions posed by the NC system about the job to be processed.
+In this interactive mode used facilitate the programming process, the system queries the operator about the details of the machining job so that the operator types in the program, responding to the sequence of questions.
 The sequence of questions is designed so that the operator inputs the part geometry and tool motion in a logical and consistent manner.
-A computer graphics capability is often included in the MDI system to permit the operator to visualize the machining operations on the part.
+A computer graphics capability is often included in the MDI programming system to permit the operator to visualize the machining operations on the work part.
 A minimum of:

-Training in NC part
+Training in NC part programming

-MDI systems are perceived as a way for small shops to introduce NC into its operations without the need to acquire the special NC part equipment like the tape punch, a separate computer, tape reader, etc. and to hire a part programmer.
+MDI systems are perceived as a way for small machine shops to introduce NC into its operations without the need to acquire the special NC part programming equipment like the tape punch, a separate computer, tape reader, etc. and to hire a part programmer.

 The limitations of manual data input are as follows:

-There is the risk of errors as the job becomes more complicated.
+There is the risk of programming errors as the job becomes more complicated.
 For this reason, MDI is usually being applied for relatively simple parts.

-Since there is no to document and save the program, the most economical MDI applications are those in which the batch is made only once.
+Since there is no punched tape to document and save the program, the most economical MDI applications are those in which the batch is made only once.
 This limitation can be overcome by attaching a storage device like tape puncher and reader, disc drive, magnetic tape cassette drive, etc. to the controller for saving and reading repeatedly, the desired program.

-Again, the MDI system can be wrongly used if the is always allowed to stand idle while the operator is inputting the instructions.
-Efficient use of the system, however, dictates that the of the next part be performed while the current part is being machined.
+Again, the MDI system can be wrongly used if the machine is always allowed to stand idle while the operator is inputting the programming instructions.
+Efficient use of the system, however, dictates that the programming of the next part be performed while the current part is being machined.
 That reduces the changeover tune from one job to the next.

-NC PART USING /CAM
+NC PART PROGRAMMING USING CAD/CAM

 The term CAD/CAM typically refers to a computer interactive graphics system equipped with the software to accomplish certain functions in a geometrical description in design and manufacturing.
-The term /CAM actually means computer-aided design and computer-aided-manufacturing.
+The term CAD/CAM actually means computer-aided design and computer-aided-manufacturing.

-COMPUTER AUTOMATED PART
+COMPUTER AUTOMATED PART PROGRAMMING

-Voice programming of NC machines, abbreviated VNC involves vocal of the machining procedure to a voice input NC tape preparation system.
-NC allows the programmer to avoid steps such as writing the program by hand, key-punching or and manual verification.
+Voice programming of NC machines, abbreviated VNC involves vocal communication of the machining procedure to a voice input NC tape preparation system.
+NC allows the programmer to avoid steps such as writing the program by hand, key-punching or typing and manual verification.

-To perform the part program process with VNC, the speaker speaks into the headband microphone designed to reduce background acoustical noise. of the instructions is done in shop language with such terms as “turn”, “thread”, “mill line”, etc., together with numbers to provide dimensional and coordinate data.
+To perform the part program process with VNC, the speaker speaks into the headband microphone designed to reduce background acoustical noise.
+Communication of the programming instructions is done in shop language with such terms as “turn”, “thread”, “mill line”, etc., together with numbers to provide dimensional and coordinate data.

 Before the voice input system can be used, it must be trained to recognize and accept the individual’s voice pattern.
-This is accomplished by repeating each word of the vocabulary about five times, to provide a reference set, which can subsequently be compared to the voice commands given during actual .
+This is accomplished by repeating each word of the vocabulary about five times, to provide a reference set, which can subsequently be compared to the voice commands given during actual programming.